Tesla9999/Coursera-Machine-Learning-Final-Project/machine learning final project.md

 Therefore, we found randomforest model has the best fitting accuracy, then is gbm. rpart is the worst model in terms of fitting accuracy.
 Randomforest model is selected for the prediction for the blind test data set. gbm is also a good one with very good accuracy.

-The top 20 variables of the randomforest model were ploted here:
+The top 20 variables of the randomforest model were plotted here:

 ```r
 plot(varImp(model_rf), top = 20)